CryptoBlades Price Up 4.7% Over Last Week (SKILL)

 - RadioCaca (RACA) traded up 0.5% against the dollar and now trades at $0.0003 or 0.00000001 BTC.

 CryptoBlades is a coin.
 It launched on March 17th, 2021.
 CryptoBlades’ total supply is 1,000,000 coins.
-The official website for CryptoBlades is www.cryptoblades.io.
+CryptoBlades’ official website is www.cryptoblades.io.
 The Reddit community for CryptoBlades is https://reddit.com/r/CryptoBlades and the currency’s Github account can be viewed here.
 CryptoBlades’ official Twitter account is @bladescrypto and its Facebook page is accessible here.

-It is usually not currently possible to purchase alternative cryptocurrencies such as CryptoBlades directly using U.S. dollars.
-Investors seeking to trade CryptoBlades should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CryptoBlades using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as CryptoBlades directly using US dollars.
+Investors seeking to trade CryptoBlades should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CryptoBlades using one of the aforementioned exchanges.

 Receive News & Updates for CryptoBlades Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CryptoBlades and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.